monapdx/Neon-Acid/README.md

 Until now, no one could be sure of exactly what this man had been speaking of...
 It was definitely Neon Acid.

-Neon Acid is...
+## Neon Acid is...

-A highlighter.
+- A highlighter.

-A glowstick.
+- A glowstick.

-A bright orange transparent backpack straight out of 1994.
+- A bright orange transparent backpack straight out of 1994.

-A college kid high on ecstasy at a fucking rave.
+- A college kid high on ecstasy at a fucking rave.

-Pure iridescence.
+- Pure iridescence.

-RADIOACTIVE
+- RADIOACTIVE

-Borders thick enough to survive re-entry.
+- Borders thick enough to survive re-entry.

-Hover effects with absolutely no indoor voice.
+- Hover effects with absolutely no indoor voice.

-Colors so bright you could swear they give off a low humming noise if you listen closely.
+- Colors so bright you could swear they give off a low humming noise if you listen closely.

-Design Inspiration
+## Design Inspiration

-Neon Acid was inspired by:
+**Neon Acid was inspired by:**

-☢️ Radioactive waste
+- ☢️ Radioactive waste
-🧪 Chemistry sets
+- 🧪 Chemistry sets
-🌈 Glow sticks
+- 🌈 Glow sticks
-🔦 Blacklights
+- 🔦 Blacklights
-💿 1990s transparent plastic
+- 💿 1990s transparent plastic
-🟩 Highlighters
+- 🟩 Highlighters
-✨ Iridescence
+- ✨ Iridescence
-🌋 Lava lamps
+- 🌋 Lava lamps
-🛼 Roller rinks
+- 🛼 Roller rinks
-🎮 Late-night arcades
+- 🎮 Late-night arcades

-fluorescent